bacalhau-project/bacalhau/docs/examples/miscellaneous/Coreset/index.md

 ```

-Downloading the dataset

-Open Street Map, which is a public repository that aims to generate and distribute accessible geographic data for the whole world.
+To download the dataset you should open Street Map, which is a public repository that aims to generate and distribute accessible geographic data for the whole world.
 Basically, it supplies detailed position information, including the longitude and latitude of the places around the world.

  The dataset is a osm.pbf (compressed format for .osm file), the file can be downloaded from [Geofabrik Download Server](https://download.geofabrik.de/)